1899–1900 St Helens RLFC season

-The 1899–1900 St Helens R.F.C. season was the club's fifth in the Northern Rugby Football Union, the 26th in their history.
+The 1899–1900 season was St Helens' fifth in the Northern Rugby Football Union, the 26th in their history.
 In their highest ever finish in a rugby league competition, and their most successful season, the club finished fourth in the Lancashire Senior Championship.
 In the Challenge Cup, St Helens were beaten in the first round by rivals Warrington.
 However, they did manage some silverware in the season, by beating league winners Runcorn 6-0 in the South Lancashire Cup final.